Peter G. Van Winkle

-Peter Godwin Van Winkle (September 7, 1808 – April 15, 1872) was an American lawyer, businessman and politician.
-For many years a leading officer of the Northwestern Virginia Railroad, he became one of the founders of West Virginia and a United States senator.
+Peter Godwin Van Winkle (September 7, 1808 – April 15, 1872) was an American lawyer, businessman, and politician.
+A prominent officer of the Northwestern Virginia Railroad for many years, he became one of the founders of West Virginia and later served as a United States senator.

 Early and family life

-Born in New York City to an established family, Van Winkle completed preparatory studies, studied law, and was admitted to the bar.
-He married Juliet Rathbone, the eldest daughter of William Palmer Rathbone (1784 - 1862) and his wife Martha Ming Valleau Rathbone (1793 - 1846), an influential family in western Virginia who were developing the oil field at Burning Springs.
-Four years later, the Van Winkles had moved to Parkersburg, Virginia (now West Virginia).
-They had three children who survived to adulthood.
+Van Winkle was born in New York City to an established family.
+After completing preparatory studies, he pursued law and was admitted to the bar.
+He married Juliet Rathbone, the eldest daughter of William Palmer Rathbone (1784 - 1862) and Martha Ming Valleau Rathbone (1793 - 1846), an influential family in western Virginia involved in developing the oil field at Burning Springs.
+By 1835, Van Winkle and his wife had moved to Parkersburg, Virginia (now West Virginia).
+The couple had three children who survived to adulthood.